 Putting your iPhone into recovery mode could fix the issue of “iPhone stuck at Apple logo”, but you will lose all of your iPhone data.
 You could recover lost data from iPhone after attempting data recovery loop fixed from iTunes or iCloud backups.

 Steps to recover data from iTunes backup

 Step 1.
-Launch iTunes and connect your iPhone to the computer which you have made iTunes backup before.
+Launch iTunes and connect your iPhone to the computer with which you have made iTunes backup before.

 Step 2.
 Click your device icon and click “Restore Backup” under the Backups menu.

 Step 3.
 Select the latest backup and click “Restore”.